gohugoio/hugo/content/en/templates/introduction.md

 We want the *default* behavior to be for pages to include a TOC unless otherwise specified.
 This template checks to make sure that the `notoc:` field in this page's front matter is not `true`.

-## Use Site Configuration Parameters
+## Use site configuration parameters

 You can arbitrarily define as many site-level parameters as you want in your [site's configuration file][config].
 These parameters are globally available in your templates.